Skip to content

 AddField

-Newer versions can read/write to this new field, while older versions won’t see this field.
-If a client uses an older version to update an item that has new fields in other schema versions, those fields will be untouched.
-In other words, there is no way to replace the whole object, Stately only replaces the fields known to the caller’s schema version.
-We will be adding more flexibility to the merge semantics in the future.
+Clients using newer schema versions can read and write to this added field, while older versions won’t see this field at all.
+If a client using an older version updates an item that has added fields, those fields will be untouched.
+In other words, there is no way to replace the whole object—StatelyDB only updates the fields known to the caller’s schema version.
+If you want to completely replace an item, make sure to delete it first.

 m.changeType("ExistingType", (i) => {